Construction Change Order Template 2026

 What a construction change order template should include

-A strong construction change order template should be simple enough to use in the field and detailed enough to support billing.
+A strong construction change order template strikes a balance: simple enough to fill out in the field, yet detailed enough to support billing.
+The goal is not to pile on admin work, it is to avoid doing work you never get paid for.

 Project information